mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 In the distance, the somber cries of a man resounded from the crater, interspersed with fits of coughing.
 I stopped in my tracks and looked to Pomri who was close behind.
 She hadn't heard a thing.
 At first I thought my ears betrayed me, but as we kept walking, the sound grew in volume and I was compelled by instinct to run toward the cry and help.
 Pomri was behind me screaming "Wait!" but I did not stop.
 It was merely a lao'ta before I saw him through the dust, knealing with his hands behind his head and nodding his torso back and forth.
 I came upon him, yelling, "Aey. you alright?" but there was no answer.
 It was no longer clear if he was laughing or crying.

 I illuminated his figure with the light of my legs.
 Deep scrapes and cuts marred his clothes and skin.
 Some were superficial, but most showed signs of blood loss.
 His eyes were bloodshot, and his face caked with black ash.
-It took him a moment to stop his nodding and realize a presence.
+It took him a moment to stop his nodding and realize my presence.

 Through trembling lips, he stammered, "W...Who..?" but his eyes only fixated on the light.
 Suddenly, his hands lurched forward and grasped my ankles tightly.
 A reflex jolted me backward, falling to the ground, with half of my body hanging over the crater edge, my hands scraping and clambering for a solid bit of land.
 I looked below me into a black void, its depth was unknowable, but I knew I would certainly die if he let go.

-"DIE HOLRAGI!"
+"YOU DID THIS!"
 He roared at me as he pushed me away.

-For a single point in time, I hung in the air, the assurance of death wrestling me down to its bosom.
+For a single point in time, I hung in the air, the assurance of death pulling me down to its bosom.
 I knew this feeling when my legs went numb in the waters of Ulukoma.
 When I first experienced Kanosin as a curious child in my mother's bedroom.
 It was familiar, neither friend nor enemy.
-More of a conjuring, an apparition that revealed itself from time to time.
-But then each time a hand reached out, pulling me from the figment of death.
+An apparition that revealed itself on occasion.
+But each time a hand would reach out, pulling me from the figment of death.
 Setre, Kipnu.

 This time it was Pomri, grasping my wrist just in time.
 She barely exerted herself pulling me up with one arm, and quickly pivoting to restrain the mysterious man.
 She grappled him by his arm and he panicked, stumbling on himself and wheezing heavily as he tried to get away.